-Prior to the existence of the company’s patent pending technology, it has been impossible to detect and measure marijuana levels in breath with any accuracy using portable devices.
+Prior to the existence of the company’s patent-pending technology, it was impossible to detect and measure marijuana levels in breath with any accuracy using portable solutions.
 Existing tests that rely on blood, urine, or saliva samples do not distinguish between recent and chronic use.
-In other words, they only detect if marijuana has been used in the past few days or even weeks, not whether someone smoked marijuana recently and is actually impaired.
+In other words, they only detect if marijuana has been used in the past few days or even weeks, not whether someone smoked marijuana recently.

-“By measuring THC in breath, Hound Labs, Inc. will help us get impaired drivers off the road and also make sure that unimpaired individuals who happen to have some THC in their system aren’t wrongfully arrested.”
+“By measuring THC in breath, Hound Labs, Inc. will help us get [unsafe] drivers off the road and also make sure that individuals who happen to have some low level THC in their system aren’t wrongfully arrested.”

 – Greg Ahern, Alameda County Sheriff